LeonAndrade/LeonAndrade.github.io/README.md

 :---------:|:-----------:
 customer_id|5942

- _(*note that maybe 1/4 of the total is not being considered because of the null values*)_
+ _(*note that the real number of unique customer may actually be higher, since nearly 1/4 of all customer_id contain null values*)_

-We can take this one step further by get this count for the 5 coutries with most customers
+We can take this one step further and get the 5 coutries with most customers.

 ```sql
 SELECT